 - The Matchmaker: Smitty, for Rosemary and Finch.

-- Specifically, the orchestra imitates the sound of an electic razor by playing the tune on kazoos.
+- Mickey Mousing: "Gotta Stop That Man".
+Specifically, the orchestra imitates the sound of an electric razor by playing the tune on kazoos.

 - Mirror Monologue: Finch sings "I Believe In You" to his reflection in the executive washroom mirror.